jdrouet/jdrouet.github.io/content/posts/202503170800-search-engine-part-1.md

 }
 ```

 The interesting part comes with encryption and decryption.
 AES-GCM requires a unique `nonce` (number used once) for each message.
-Instead of asking users to manage nonces themselves - which would be error-prone - I decided to generate a new one for each encryption and prefix it to the encrypted data.
+Instead of asking users to manage nonces themselves, which would be error-prone, I decided to generate a new one for each encryption and prefix it to the encrypted data.
 This way, decryption becomes straightforward as the nonce is right there in the data:

 ```rust
 impl Cipher {